boriel-basic/docs/README.md

+> [!NOTE]
+> This repository has been archived.
+> The Wiki documentation is now integrated [into the compiler repository](https://github.com/boriel-basic/zxbasic/tree/main/docs).

 # Boriel Basic Documentation

 Welcome to the Boriel Basic documentation repository.
 This repository contains the documentation for the Boriel Basic compiler, an open-source project designed to compile BASIC code for the ZX Spectrum.